yoasif/yoasif.github.io/_posts/2025-03-25-anti-woke-nyc-area-restaurants-bakeries-and-eateries-on-publicsquare.markdown

     loadMarkers();
 </script>

 I recently learned about [Public Square](https://en.wikipedia.org/wiki/Public_Square_(company)), an "[anti-woke](https://archive.ph/Doas5)" online marketplace.
-When I searched for a list of places in NYC that were on it, I found the Public Square website, which is a great canonical source, but I don't really want to direct people to it.
+When I searched for a list of places in NYC that were on it, I found the Public Square website (duh) -- not exactly a place I want to direct people to.

 I've been curious about how to accomplish setting up pins on a webpage for a while now, ever since learning about the [NYC Bathroom Map](https://www.got2gonyc.com) - and there was no way I was going to use Google Maps to do it.